maxspevack/stylus/README.md

 1. Install the **Stylus** extension for Chrome/Firefox/Safari.
 2. Click on the files above (e.g., `hacker-news-dracula.user.css`).
-3. Click "Raw".
+3. Click **"Raw"**.
-4. Stylus should automatically prompt you to install the style.
+4. Stylus will automatically prompt you to install the style.
+5.  **Auto-Updates:** These styles are configured to automatically check this repository for updates.